vishalraj247/Flight_Fare_Prediction/README.md

 │
 ├── references/ # Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports/ # Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports/ # Experiment Reports as PDF.
 │
 ├── src/ # Source code for use in this project.
 │ ├── data/ # Scripts to download or generate data.